CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Heavy Computation :Parallel computing of large datasets (e.g. machine learning)

-## Step2.
-Access to the computing environment and software installation
+## Step2: Access to the computing environment and software installation

-From SD Desktop _Homepage_ you can access  _Recent Connections_ or _All connections_ and open the VM with double click.
+From SD Desktop _Homepage_ you can access:

+_Recent Connections_ or _All connections_ and open your  private computing enviroment (or VM) with double click.

 <img width="641" alt="SDDkSreenshot_3" src="https://user-images.githubusercontent.com/83574067/121067560-e04b7300-c7d3-11eb-81c0-db5bf0eb81f3.png">